-- Try to limit the number of times you eat in a restaurant per month. - When you do eat out, choose restaurants that serve freshly made dishes using whole and minimally processed foods and provide nutrition information. - Share meals or ask for half the meal to be packed up to eat the next day.
+- Try to limit the number of times you eat in a restaurant per month. - When you do eat out, choose restaurants that serve freshly made dishes using whole and minimally processed foods. - Share meals or ask for half the meal to be packed up to eat the next day.